 For all DEIPM Master Students.
 These courses deal with fundamentals in development economics and international management.

-Students are asked to choose one specialized track and may not follow courses from different tracks in the same year
+Students choose one specialized track and may not follow courses from different tracks in the same year

-- > Sustainable development at UPEC these courses provide students with strategic and managerial skills specific to the expertise and management of development and environmental projects. - > Impact Evaluation at Université Gustave Eiffel these courses aim at training students in all the techniques to assess the impact of development and public porgrams
+- > Sustainable development at UPEC these courses provide students with strategic and managerial skills specific to the expertise and management of development and environmental projects. - > Impact Evaluation at Université Gustave Eiffel these courses aim at cultivating students' ability to design, implement and evaluate development policies in various settings